 Recommended actions and collaboration

-To help you come to a consensus with your colleagues and implement rebalancing actions, AWS Supply Chain provides built-in, contextual collaboration capabilities.
-When teams chat and message each other, the information about the risk and recommended options is shared, reducing errors and delays caused by poor communication so that you can resolve issues faster.
+To help you come to a consensus with your colleagues and implement rebalancing actions, AWS Supply Chain provides built-in contextual collaboration capabilities.
+When teams chat and message each other, the information about the risk and recommended options is shared.
+This reduces errors and delays caused by poor communication so that you can resolve issues faster.

 AWS Supply Chain Demand Planning generates more accurate demand forecasts, adjusts to market conditions, and empowers demand planners to collaborate across teams to help avoid excess inventory costs and waste.
 To help remove the manual effort and guesswork around demand planning, AWS Supply Chain uses ML to analyze historical sales data and real-time data (for example, open orders), create forecasts, and continually adjust models to improve accuracy.
-AWS Supply Chain Demand Planning also continuously learns from changing demand patterns and user inputs to offer near real-time forecast updates, so you can proactively adjust supply chain operations.
+AWS Supply Chain Demand Planning also continually learns from changing demand patterns and user inputs to offer near real-time forecast updates, allowing companies to proactively adjust supply chain operations.